kaufland-ecommerce/esque/README.md

 #### Unit Tests

-If you just want the unit tests simply run:
+If you only want the unit tests, just run:

 ```bash
 make test